Bloomberg London

-Bloomberg London is an office building in London, which was opened in 2017.
+Bloomberg London is an office building in the City of London, which was opened in 2017.
 It is owned by Bloomberg L.P. and functions as their European headquarters.
 It is at 3 Queen Victoria Street, to the west of Walbrook, on the site previously occupied by Bucklersbury House.

 Design and build

 The building was designed by architects Foster and Partners with structural engineer AKT II, and constructed by Sir Robert McAlpine at a cost of £1bn.
 It consists of two buildings, divided by a covered arcade.
 The buildings are linked by bridges.
 The arcade contains several restaurants, and reinstates part of Watling Street, an ancient Roman road.
-Prior to construction, archaeological digs at the construction site yielded a collection of Roman-era inscribed wooden tablets now known as the Bloomberg tablets.
+Prior to construction, archaeological digs at the construction site yielded a collection of Roman-era inscribed wooden writing tablets now known as the Bloomberg tablets.

 The building is clad in 9,600 tonnes of Derbyshire sandstone with bronze ventilation fins.
 Inside, the floors are linked by custom glass lifts and a 210m helical bronze "ramp", which dominates the interior of the building.
 The cores of the building are on the outside, to create a single open-plan space inside.
 Express lifts take visitors from the lobby, a self-supporting "vortex" of three curved timber shells, to the double-height pantry on the sixth floor, with view of St Paul's Cathedral.
 Then visitors must take a second lift or use the ramp to access other floors.
 The building houses 4,000 staff, with room to expand.
 All desks are electric adjustable-height.

 The building features artwork by Olafur Eliasson and other artists.
 Outside, there is a three-part sculpture called "Forgotten Streams" by Cristina Iglesias, which evokes the Walbrook river.

-In July 2018, the RIBA announced that Bloomberg London had made the shortlist of the 2018 Stirling Prize along with Bushey Cemetery, Chadwick Hall, the new build at Tate St Ives, Storey's Field Centre and Eddington Nursery and the Sultan Nazrin Shah Centre.
-In October it was announced as the overall winner.
+In 2018, the RIBA awarded the Stirling Prize to Bloomberg London.